I believe that all kids love to play, and that there’s no better way for children to learn than when they’re having fun.

-These upcycling courses for children are in no way related to a compagny project, or the project of an association, or even a religious denomination.
-It’s only my call.
+These upcycling courses for children and project came from a personal ambition, and not related to a company project, or the project of an association, or a religious denomination.
+It’s just my call.

-This project is all about a personal project with only one guy (me) on the ground; a sort of solidarity and humanist project involving recycling and education – some fun-filled ecological classes for children.
+Everything happened with just one guy (me) on the ground.
+It was all about a sort of solidarity and humanist project involving recycling and education – some fun-filled ecological classes for children.

 My courses are voluntarily organized in cooperation with NGOs schools caring for disadvantaged school children.

 I’ve organized 15 courses between Vietnam and Cambodia since the beguining of my project, worked with ~350 children, and collected and upcycled thousands of plastic bags.